 Aitolampi

-The Pitkäjärvi exploration area including the Aitolampi graphite prospect was discovered by Beowulf in 2016 The area is part of an eastern extension to known old graphite workings from when graphite prospecting was undertaken many years ago.
+The Pitkäjärvi exploration area including the Aitolampi graphite deposit was discovered by Grafintec in 2016, and is now one of Europe’s largest known flake graphite deposits.
+The area is part of an eastern extension to known old graphite workings from when graphite prospecting was undertaken many years ago.
 The project area is located in Eastern Finland, approximately 40km southwest of the well-established mining town of Outokumpu.

 Infrastructure in the area is excellent, with good road access and the availability of high voltage power.
-Beowulf’s 100% owned subsidiary company, Grafintec Oy, holds an Exploration Permit, Pitkäjärvi 1, which covers 407.45 ha.
+Beowulf’s 100% owned subsidiary company Grafintec Oy holds an exploration permit Pitkäjärvi 1 ML2016:0040-02, which covers 407.45 ha.
+The permit is valid until 26.4.2024, with the possibility to extend.

-During 2019, the Grafintec team produced an upgraded Mineral Resource Estimate (“MRE”) for the Aitolampi project, with a global Indicated and Inferred Mineral Resource of 26.7 million tonnes at 4.8 per cent Total Graphitic Carbon for 1,275,000 tonnes of contained graphite, reported in accordance with the JORC Code, 2012 edition.
+During 2019, the Grafintec team produced an upgraded Mineral Resource Estimate (“MRE”) for the Aitolampi project, with a global Indicated and Inferred Mineral Resource of 26.7 million tonnes at 4.8 per cent Total Graphitic Carbon for 1,275,000 tonnes of contained graphite (reported in accordance with the 2012 JORC Code), and is one of Europe’s largest known flake graphite deposits.

 Mineral Resource Estimate for Aitolampi as at 28 August 2019